dsl-logo

 The main difference with credit card travel insurance is the cover is standardised for all cardholders.
 With some limited exceptions, you're not able to tailor the cover to your specific trip or needs, like you can with most standalone policies.

-Each credit card’s travel insurance inclusions will be different (the same is true of standalone policies) but there are four main types of travel cover that may be included:
+Each credit card’s travel insurance inclusions will vary (as with standalone policies) but there are four main types of cover that may be included:

 Credit card shield icon